wultra/react-native-powerauth-mobile-sdk/docs/End-To-End-Encryption.md

 - `PowerAuthDecryptor`
   - Decryption is always one-time operation, so by callling `decryptResponse()` is underlying native object released.
   - Object is released when its parent `PowerAuth` instance is deconfigured.
   - If decryptor is activation scoped and parent `PowerAuth` instance has no activation, then decryption is not available.
   - Release its internal native object after 5 minutes of inactivity.
-You cannot recovery from this state.
   - You can use `canDecryptResponse()` function to test whether decryption is available.

+As you can see, you can use encryptor as for many times as you want, but the decryptor is always bound to the one particular response from the server.

 ## Read Next